 Regardless of location, remember the pull is ultimately a result of how people connect with each other, not with you.

-There are multiple ways to tap the power of peer connections.
+Here are some ways to tap the power of peer connections.

 Gravity Generator 3 of 5

-By definition, a currency is a store of value and medium of exchange.
-Markets use financial currencies to make transactions, while communities use social currency to reinforce relationships.
+According to the dictionary, a currency is a store of value and medium of exchange.
+But while markets use financial currencies to make transactions, communities use Social Currency to reinforce relationships.

-The purpose of a social currency is not to make a transaction, but to express a relationship.
-Social currencies don’t have a price set in the market.
+The purpose of Social Currency is not to make a transaction, but to express a relationship.
+Social Currencies don’t have a price set in the market.